This is the ultimate guide to digital evidence management in 2024

 Law enforcement officers can capture digital evidence through several different tools, including body worn cameras (BWCs), dashboard cameras, smartphones, and even TASER energy weapons.

-TASER 7 is the first energy weapon to be wirelessly connected to the Axon network.
+The TASER 7 and the TASER 10 are energy weapons that connect wirelessly to the Axon network.
 Every time an officer’s TASER is drawn or deployed, that action is logged inside the TASER itself.
 When you dock the TASER for recharging, the energy weapon's logs are automatically uploaded into Axon Evidence.
-Investigators have access to any data captured in the log, including time of action, GPS location of action, and more.
+Investigators have access to any TASER data captured in the log, including time of action, GPS location of action, and more.

 TASER events can also be automatically correlated with body camera footage, to allow investigators to easily pair BWC footage with incidents where a TASER energy weapon was engaged.

-The Axon Body 3 camera is a powerful body-worn camera that records high quality audio and video.
-When connected with Axon Respond, agencies and officers can take advantage of real-time alerts, live maps, live streaming and PEU (priority evidence upload).
+The Axon Body 4 camera is a powerful body-worn camera that records high quality audio and video.
+With Axon Respond connected features activated, agencies and officers can build situational awareness with real-time alerts, live maps, live streaming, bidirectional communications and the officer-initiated Watch Me feature.

 Axon Signal activates nearby Axon cameras when customizable conditions are met.
-For instance, if an officer draws their firearm or enters a geofenced area, Axon Signal will prompt their BWC and any nearby Axon cameras to start recording.
+For instance, if an officer draws their firearm or enters a geofenced area, Axon Signal will prompt their body-worn camera and any other nearby Axon cameras to start recording.
 This allows officers to focus on the situation at hand, instead of trying to remember to press ‘record’ during a high-stress, critical moment.

-Should an officer forget to hit record, there are two possible back-ups: First, the cameras can be set up to automatically save the 30 seconds of video (no audio) before the record button was pressed.
-In the event of a late- or non-activation, video recall enables investigators to retrieve up to an incredible 18 hours of footage from critical incidents (this feature must be enabled by the agency).
+Should an officer forget to immediately hit record, there are two possible back-ups: First, the cameras can be configured with a buffer to automatically save up to 120 seconds of the video (no audio) before the record button was pressed.
+In the event of a late- or non-activation, Video Recall, when enabled by the agency, allows investigators to retrieve up to an incredible 18 hours of footage from critical incidents.

-"Axon is so much more than just Respond and Body 3.
+"Axon is so much more than just body-worn cameras.
 Axon Evidence is the heart of the system, and this software and hardware are the beginning of policing of the future" - SERGEANT AT AN AGENCY / 641 SWORN

 The Axon Fleet 3 Dashboard camera can be activated by a nearby Signal device and can live stream through Axon Respond to provide vital information to a wider team in real-time.
 Video recall retains the last 24 hours of video so that no evidence is missed.